Are you planning a trip to Turkey?

 Where to stay in Ephesus

-You could tweak your Turkey itinerary to include an overnight stay in Selcuk (which is very close to Ephesus) to give you more time to explore the archaeological site and Sirince.
+You could tweak your itinerary to include an overnight stay in Selcuk (which is very close to Ephesus) to give you more time to explore the archaeological site and Sirince.

 The boutique Akanthus Hotel Ephesus, which boasts a pool and garden, is perhaps the nicest hotel in Selcuk.

-Other suggestions for your 2 weeks Turkey itinerary
+Other suggestions for your Turkey trip itinerary

 In southwestern Turkey, Pamukkale (meaning “cotton castle” in Turkish) is known for its natural salt pools and hot springs.

 Calcium-laden waters springing from the earth cascade down over cliffs, and as the water cools, it forms hard white pools filled with warm water.
-You can walk through the pools or lie down and bathe in them as you soak up the unreal beauty.

 With the largest harbor in Turkey, Marmaris is a popular Mediterranean resort area and major yachting center.